dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 *   **Problem Status**

     Displays a summary of the statuses of all submitted problems.
-You can display a problem's parameters and its sample set by clicking its problem ID.
+You can display a problem's parameters and, if available for the solver, the sample set by clicking the problem ID.

 Project Page
 ------------